Shravya-Uchil/waste-segregation/README.md

 ### Using SIFT

 ## CNN Implementation:
-We have tried multiple approaches of CNN implementaion.
+We have tried multiple approaches of CNN implementaion and build the best possible CNN classifier for image segregation in order to replicate our results and finding of the project run and execute the below files:
-waste_classifier_CNN.py
+1. waste_classifier_CNN.py
+2.